Ampol Limited (ASX:ALD) Plans Final Dividend of $0.23

-Ampol Limited (ASX:ALD) declared a final dividend on Tuesday, February 23rd, MarketIndexAU reports.
-Shareholders of record on Thursday, April 1st will be given a dividend of 0.23 per share on Thursday, April 1st.
-This represents a dividend yield of 0.88%.
-The ex-dividend date is Friday, March 5th.
+Ampol Limited (ASX:ALD) declared a final dividend on Wednesday, February 24th, MarketIndexAU reports.
+Shareholders of record on Wednesday, March 31st will be paid a dividend of 0.23 per share on Wednesday, March 31st.
+This represents a yield of 0.9%.
+The ex-dividend date is Thursday, March 4th.

 Receive News & Ratings for Ampol Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Ampol and related companies with MarketBeat.com's FREE daily email newsletter.